nerium-data/nerium/README.md

 ## Query files and front matter

 As indicated above, queries are simply text files placed in local `query_files` directory, or another arbitrary filesystem location specified by `QUERY_PATH` in the environment.
 The base name of the file (`stem` in Python `pathlib` parlance) will determine the `{query_name}` portion of the matching API endpoint; the file extension (or `suffix`) maps to the query type (literally the name of the `nerium.resultset` module that will handle the query).

+Note that Nerium loads the query files on server start; while adding additional query scripts does not require any code or config changes, the server needs to be restarted in order to use them.

 Query files can optionally include a [YAML](http://yaml.org/) front matter block.
 The front matter goes at the top of the file, set off by triple-dashed lines, as in this example: